 Once you have your epoxy mixture complete, you now have the ability to add in your mica powder to color your table.
 One of our favorite tricks is taking a part of your mixed epoxy resin and sampling out your colors.
 This will allow you to be sure that you get the color you were aiming for.

 With your epoxy mixed and your color added into the final batch if you choose, you can now begin the pour.
 Make sure that your tabletop surface has all debris removed such as any dust particles, and then you can pour.
-Hold your epoxy resin mixture close to your tabletop surface to reduce the amount of air bubbles that get mixed in as well as reducing splashing.
+Hold your epoxy resin mixture close to your tabletop surface to reduce the number of air bubbles that get mixed in as well as reduce splashing.

 Finishing your epoxy project: